cs10/fa24/projects.md

 ---
 layout: default
-title: Discussion
+title: Projects
-description: A list of all discussion worksheets and Solutions.
+description: A list of all Project specifications and walkthroughs
-nav_order: 4
+nav_order: 5
 ---

 # Projects